-Font Embedding is an important part of document portability.
-It’s available in Microsoft Word for Windows and has (finally) been added Font Embedding to Word for Mac.
+Font Embedding is an important part of document portability by allowing anyone opening the document to see the same thing including the same fonts.
+It’s available in Microsoft Word for Windows and also Font Embedding to Word for Mac.

 When you share a document or even move to another computer, it does NOT include the necessary fonts.
 Word assumes that all the needed fonts will be installed on any computer or device that opens the document.